Batashock/openFTS/README.md

 moddable ig? <br />
 support for multiple silvers <br />
 score <br />
+handy scripts to build to a jar <br />

 ## Upcoming?
 thingy for creating silvers mid-game <br />